 You can make a medical negligence claim

-Patients who believe they have incurred injury as a result of the cosmetic surgery providers lack of skill or care can make a medical negligence claim under common law.
+Patients who believe they have incurred injury as a result of the cosmetic practitioner’s lack of skill or care can make a medical negligence claim under common law.
 Depending on the individual situation, patient’s generally have three options:

-- Approach your cosmetic surgery and agree on a solution to rectify the problem.
+- Approach your cosmetic practitioner and agree on a solution to rectify the problem.
 This may mean additional treatment, time off work for recovery or medication to improve healing.

 - Submit a complaint to your state or territory complaint body.
 This is relevant if your issue is based on misconduct as generally they don’t help with treatment failings.